Living with cancer

 What is oncofertility

-How cancer patient fertility can be affected
+How cancer patients’ fertility can be affected

 Treatments that can affect fertility in women